EIT-ALIVE/eit_dash/README.md

 ##### Run dashboard

-Run the command below and and click (or ctrl/cmd+click) on the link shown.
+Run the command below and and open the resulting link in a browser (often something like `http://127.0.0.1:8050/`).
+Note that the dashboard has only been tested on Chrome and Firefox.

 ```console
 poetry run python eit_dash/main.py
 ```

-Note that the dashboard has only been tested on Chrome and Firefox.

 ## Documentation